cross species1

 Cross-species Analyses of Social Hierarchies

 Social hierarchies are found across animal taxa.
 We are interested in how universal social processes within social hierarchies are, and what types of variation exist in social hierarchies.
 Recent projects have included examining how different species establish social hierarchies.
 Working with Dr Ivan Chase, Stony Brook University, we have shown that groups of mice, cichlid fish and chickens show remarkable similarity in the structural evolution of networks of social hierarchies.
-Specifically, in each species dominant individuals tend to lay down their social dominance relationships and more subordinate individuals fill in their relationships around these.
-Further, we have demonstrated that social groups at the network level are extremely hierarchically organized and stable but at the triadic and dyadic levels there is much more flexibility in relationship structure.

 winner loser effects